General Social Survey - Caregiving and Care Receiving (GSS)

 The purpose of this survey is to provide a snapshot of the lives of caregivers and care receivers in today's Canada.

-This survey collects data on the situation of Canadians who receive help or care because of a long-term health condition, a disability or problems related to aging, and of those who provide help or care to family members or friends with those conditions.
-Data from this survey will help us to better understand the needs and challenges faced by these Canadians, and allow policy makers to design programs that meet their needs.
+This survey collects information on Canadians who provide care to family and friends with a long-term health condition, physical or mental disability or problems related to aging.
+The survey also covers individuals who receive this care and about the challenges both groups face.
+Data from this survey will help us to better understand the needs and challenges confronting these Canadians, and allow policy makers to design programs that meet their needs.

 Questions in the survey cover the types and amount of care family caregivers provide, the kinds and amounts of care Canadians receive, and the unmet needs of those who need care but are not receiving it.
 An expanded set of questions covers the impact of caregiving on various aspects of the lives of caregivers.
 Respondents are also asked questions about their overall health, employment, housing and other socio-demographic characteristics such as birth place, religion and language.